GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Method

-For entity representation, we use an entity embedding layer with pre-trained TransE \cite{bordes2013translating} embeddings from WikiData.
-This is followed by an entity self-attention network to form $\mathbf{X}_e$, and an attention network aggregates these into $\mathbf{h}^{le}$
+We feed pre-trained TransE embeddings of entities in news into an entity self-attention network to form entity representation $\mathbf{X}_e$, and an attention network aggregates these into user local interest entity representation $\mathbf{h}^{le}$.